mgechev/angularjs-in-patterns/README.md

 - link function
 - etc...

-By citing the name of the directives they can be used inside the declarative templates.
+By citing the name of the directives they can be used inside the declarative partials.

 Example: